List of NCIS: New Orleans characters: Christopher LaSalle

 senior NCIS Special Agent.
-He is also a native of Alabama, he was born in 1982.
-LaSalle was first a detective out of the New Orleans Police Department's Fifth District at the time of Hurricane Katrina and then spent seven years on the NOPD vice squad.
+Born in Alabama in 1982, LaSalle was originally a detective with the New Orleans Police Department's (NOPD) Fifth District during Hurricane Katrina and then spent seven years on the NOPD vice squad.
 He attended the University of Alabama, graduating magna cum laude with a 3.7 GPA.
-While in college he played the school mascot Big Al. He lives in the French Quarter.
-He has an older brother Cade who has bipolar disorder and an unnamed sister.
+While in college, he worked as the university mascot Big Al. LaSalle lives in the French Quarter.
+He has two siblings: Cade, who has bipolar disorder, and unnamed sister.
 He has received multiple commendations for his work at the New Orleans children's hospital.
-During the first season, he begins a romantic relationship with his high school sweetheart Savannah, though she is later murdered.
-After this, LaSalle begins sleeping with numerous women, leaving the team concerned for his well-being.
-In season 3, Lasalle believes he has fathered a child, though the child is later revealed not to be his.
+During the first season, he begins a romantic relationship with his high school sweetheart, Savannah, though she is later murdered.

-In "Ties That Bind", LaSalle’s father Beau passed away; he made Chris, with whom he had a contentious if not estranged relationship, executor of his estate and his successor at Lasalle Enterprises.
+In "Ties That Bind", LaSalle’s father, Beau, died; he made Chris—with whom he had an estranged relationship—executor of his estate and his successor at LaSalle Enterprises.

 In the season six episode, "Matthew 5:9", LaSalle was killed after being shot in the abdomen and succumbing to his wounds in the hospital.